 Earlier in his career, Sri sold close to a dozen pilots to networks including ABC, NBC, Fox, The CW, HBO Max, Bravo, BBC America, and Nickelodeon.
 Credits include: “Red White & Bollywood” (with Priyanka Chopra); “Courtesan” (with director Shekhar Kapur); “S.O.B.” (with Kelly Ripa); “Alpha/Omega” (with Anthony Edwards); and “I Am Not Myself These Days” (with Darren Star).

-In Sri’s book, Bollywood Kitchen (Houghton Mifflin Harcourt), he introduces readers to the most iconic, contemporary Bollywood musicals and pairs a menu of home-cooked recipes with each movie.
+In Sri’s book, Bollywood Kitchen (Houghton Mifflin Harcourt), he introduces readers to the best contemporary Bollywood musicals and pairs a menu of home-cooked recipes with each film.
 Bollywood Kitchen has been adapted into a theatrical play, produced by The Geffen Playhouse and starring Sri, with its world premiere in January, 2021.

 Born and raised in Pennsylvania to parents who immigrated from India, Sri has spent his life bridging cultures.
-He is passionate about using his unique point-of-view as a cultural ambassador to help people translate ancient traditions to fit their modern lifestyle.
+He is passionate about using his unique point-of-view as a cultural ambassador to blend the ancient with the modern.
 He has spoken at the Obama White House as a thought leader on Indian-American culture.

 Sri is an honors graduate of The Wharton School.
-He is represented by CAA.
+For speaking and appearance inquiries, please contact CAA.